aplteam/Cider/docs/Cider-User-Guide.md

 ###### make

-Empty or an expression (relative to the project) that would create a new version of the project.
+Empty or an expression (relative to the project) that would create a new version.

 The purpose is to tell anybody not familiar with the project how to create a new version by entering: